Giulia Dragoni: 2022–23 season

 On 31 January 2023, Dragoni officially joined Spanish side Barcelona on a permanent deal, signing a contract until June 2025.
 In the process, she became the first non-Spanish member of the women's team setup to reside at La Masia.
-Having been registered for the club's reserve team, Barcelona B, she scored her first goal for the side on 5 March, in a 3–0 league win over Athletic B. In her first season at the club, she helped Barcelona B win the second-tier title, having scored four goals in ten matches; she was also included in the first team's title-winning UEFA Women's Champions League squad, despite not featuring in any of their matches.
+Having been registered for the club's reserve team, Barcelona B, she scored her first goal for the side on 5 March, in a 3–0 league win over Athletic B. In her first season at the club, she helped Barcelona B win the second-tier title, having scored four goals in ten matches; she was also included in the first team's title-winning Champions League squad, despite not featuring in any of their matches.

 2023–24 season

 At the start of the 2023–24 season, Dragoni was still primarily part of Barcelona B but was included as a regular training player of the first team.
 She made her first-team debut on 26 November 2023, coming on as a substitute for Mariona Caldentey in the 83rd minute of a 4–0 Liga F win over Athletic Club.
-In the process, at 17 years and 19 days, she became the youngest non-Spanish player to make her debut for a senior Barcelona team (in men's or women's football).
-On 13 December, she made her UEFA Women's Champions League debut, coming on for Esmee Brugts in the 78th minute of a 6–0 win over FC Rosengård in the group stage, and a month later she made her first start and scored her first goal for Barcelona's first team, opening the scoring in a 6–0 Copa de la Reina win over Fundación Albacete.
+In the process, at 17 years and 19 days, she became the youngest non-Spanish player to make her debut for a senior Barcelona team (in women's or men's football).
+On 13 December, she made her Champions League debut, coming on for Esmee Brugts in the 78th minute of a 6–0 win over FC Rosengård in the group stage, and a month later she made her first start and scored her first goal for Barcelona's first team, opening the scoring in a 6–0 Copa de la Reina win over Fundación Albacete.

-Barcelona completed a quadruple, with Dragoni becoming the first Italian player to win the women's Champions League, also winning the league title, the Copa de la Reina and the Supercopa.
+Barcelona completed a quadruple, with Dragoni becoming the first Italian player to win the Women's Champions League, also winning the league title, the Copa de la Reina and the Supercopa.
 While she was given few opportunities to play for the first team, Spanish newspaper Sport stated that she "brought something different" every time she featured for Barcelona.

-Dragoni playing with Roma in the 2024 Women's Champions League.